This page gives you a general overview of the information you can find under the menu heading SNAGGING AND QUALITY

 All new homes will have some defects or quality issues, either when the home is first occupied or defects are discovered after a short period of time.
 Any defect or fault found in a new home is called a snag.
 The process of inspecting for snags is commonly known as snagging.
 All house builders will have some inspection or quality control measures in place.
 However, faults get missed and quality is a very subjective and personal view.

-There are several reasons why new homes have so many defects and why the standard
+Why new homes have so many defects

 Terry Williams from Coventry University has carried out research in defect analysis.
 He found that of the new homes surveyed, the average number of faults was a staggering 141 per property – with 4% considered to be a health and safety risk!
 This page has detailed pie charts showing where most defects were found in the new homes surveyed.